ambernettech/chefdk-fundamentals/scene_04.md

 -

-Lets copy or move our recipe to the setup cookbook and place it alongside our default recipe.
+Lets move our recipe to the setup cookbook and place it alongside our default recipe.

 -